gnosari/engine/docs/docs/quickstart.md

   - name: Content Writer
     instructions: >
       You are a professional content writer who creates engaging, well-researched content.
-      Use the knowledge_query tool to access company documentation and ensure accuracy.
+      Use the knowledge_query tool to access company documentation and file_ops to manage drafts.
       Focus on creating content that resonates with the target audience.
     model: gpt-4o
     tools:
       - knowledge_query
+      - file_ops
     knowledge: ["company_docs"]

   - name: Research Specialist
     instructions: >
       You are a research specialist who gathers and analyzes information from multiple sources.
-      Use the api_request tool to fetch data from external APIs and services.
+      Use the api_request tool to fetch data from external APIs and file_ops to save research.
       Always verify information and provide comprehensive analysis.
     model: gpt-4o
     tools:
       - api_request
+      - file_ops
 ```

 :::info Advanced Features
 This team includes:
 - **Knowledge Base**: Company documentation for context
-- **Multiple Tools**: Database queries, API requests, knowledge queries
+- **Multiple Tools**: Database queries, API requests, file operations, knowledge queries
 - **Specialized Agents**: Each with specific tools and capabilities
 - **Environment Variables**: Secure credential management
 :::